efarish/portfolio/aws/ecs_service_connect/README.md

 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <YOUR ACCT ID>.dkr.ecr.us-east-1.amazonaws.com
 ```

 Then build and push the Docker images to AWS ECR.
-To build and push the Label ServiceL
+To build and push the Labeling Service:

 ```bash
 cd ./docker/rekog